wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Special variables wx...

-*   wxsubscripts tells _Maxima_ if it should convert variable names that contain an underscore (`R_150` or the like) into subscripted variables.
+*   `wxsubscripts` tells _Maxima_ if it should convert variable names that contain an underscore (`R_150` or the like) into subscripted variables.
 See `wxdeclare_subscript` for details which variable names are automatically converted.
-*   wxfilename This variable contains the name of the file currently opened in _wxMaxima_.
+*   `wxfilename`: This variable contains the name of the file currently opened in _wxMaxima_.
 On Windows this piece of information is available only if in the configuration dialogue the checkbox `Maxima/maxima's pwd is path to document` is checked.
-*   wxplot\_pngcairo tells whether _wxMaxima_ tries to use _gnuplot_’s pngcairo terminal that provides more line styles and a better overall graphics quality.
+*   `wxplot_pngcairo` tells whether _wxMaxima_ tries to use _gnuplot_’s pngcairo terminal that provides more line styles and a better overall graphics quality.
 This variable can be used for reading or overriding the respective setting in the configuration dialog.
-*   wxplot\_size defines the size of embedded plots.
+*   `wxplot_size` defines the size of embedded plots.
-*   wxchangedir: On most operating systems _wxMaxima_ automatically sets _Maxima_’s working directory to the directory of the current file.
+*   `wxchangedir`: On most operating systems _wxMaxima_ automatically sets _Maxima_’s working directory to the directory of the current file.
 This allows file I/O (e.g. by `read_matrix`) to work without specifying the whole path to the file that has to be read or written.
 On Windows this feature is deactivated: The Lisp Standard doesn’t contain a concept of the current working directory.
 Therefore there is no standard way of setting it and changing to a directory that isn’t on the drive Maxima has been installed to might cause Maxima to try to read is own package files from this drive, too, instead of from the drive to which _Maxima_ has been installed.
 Setting wxchangedir to `true` tells wxMmaxima that it has to risk that and to set Maxima’s working directory.
-*   wxanimate\_framerate The number of frames per second the following animations have to be played back with. -1 tells wxMaxima to use the default frame rate from the config dialog.
+*   `wxanimate_framerate` The number of frames per second the following animations have to be played back with. -1 tells wxMaxima to use the default frame rate from the config dialog.

 ## Pretty-printing 2D output